About

 a method.

 The dominant story of modern AI is one of scale: more parameters, more GPUs, more capital.
-Orchid 1.0 is an argument against that being the only path.
+Terse is our argument against that being the only path.

 What we stand for